Ph.D. in Mathematical Sciences

 A brief description of other Ph.D. program requirements follows below.
 For further details, students are advised to consult the PhD Booklet that specifies Program Requirements.
 Program Requirements and Administrative Rules for the Department of Mathematical Sciences are available on the Resources Page on the Departmental website and/or can be obtained from departmental administrative assistants.

-Within a full-time student’s first semester of study (second semester for part-time students), a Plan of Study leading to the Ph.D. degree must be submitted to the departmental Graduate Program Committee for review and approval.
-The Plan of Study may subsequently be modified with review by the departmental Graduate Program Committee.
+No later than two weeks before the end of the first semester of study (two weeks before the end of the second semester for part-time students), a student is required to submit a formal Plan of Study leading to the Ph.D. degree to the Graduate Program Committee for review and approval.
+The Plan of Study may subsequently be modified with review by the Graduate Program Committee.
+International students may be subject to additional documentation of their full-time status as part of their visa requirements.
+Please consult WPI's International Student Handbook for up-to-date guidance.

 Extra-Departmental Studies Requirement

-A student must complete at least six semester hours of courses, 500 level or higher, in WPI departments other than the Mathematical Sciences Department.
+A student must complete at least six semester hours of courses, at the 500 level or higher, in WPI departments other than Mathematical Sciences.
+Cross-listed courses can be counted toward meeting the extra departmental studies requirement.
+The student's advisor must approve the choice of cross-listed courses.

 General Comprehensive Examination

-A student must pass the general comprehensive examination (GCE) in order to become a Ph.D. candidate.
+A student must pass the general comprehensive examination (GCE) to become a Ph.D. candidate.
 The purpose of the GCE is to determine whether a student possesses the fundamental knowledge and skills necessary for study and research at the Ph.D. level.
-It is a written examination offered three times a year, once each in January, May, and August.
-A student must pass by January of their second year if they enter in the fall, and May of their second year if they enter in the spring.
+It consists of two three-hour exams.
+One exam is on real analysis, based on MA 503, and the other is on linear algebra, based on MA 502.
+The GCE is offered three times a year, in January, May, and August.
+Students must pass both exams by the end of January of their second year if they enter in the fall, or by the end of May of their second year if they enter in the spring.

 Mathematical Sciences Ph.D.
 Project